sentinel1909/jeff-mitchell-dev-v2/content/_index.md

 ### Rust Crate of the Week

-The Rust crate of the week is [Sycamore](https://sycamore.dev).
-I dabbled a little with this Rust UI library a couple of years ago, but the project seemed to hit a rough patch and felt like a bit of a dead end, so I drifted away.
-At the start of November, they've come roaring back with a major 0.9 update and a fresh web site.
-Check it out!
+The Rust crate of the week is [opendal](https://crates.io/crates/opendal).
+I'm using it, together with Shuttle, to explore using Cloudflare R2 storage to host assets, such as markdown posts for a blog.
+In the future I hope to also use Cloudflare R2 for hosting photos...as I want to build a photography oriented blog.